-Our toddler classroom provides a warm, peaceful atmosphere where young children develop meaningful skills and play an active role in their own care, as well as the care of the classroom environment.
+The Toddler program gives children ages 15 months to 3 years the opportunity to learn using real-life experiences.
+The classroom provides a warm, peaceful atmosphere where young children develop meaningful skills and play an active role in their own care, as well as the care of the classroom environment.
 This creates a community of respect and special understanding, where each child feels like a valued member.

-What sets a Montessori Toddler Community Apart?
+What sets the Toddler Community Apart?

 When Will My Child be Ready for the Toddler Community?

 If your child is not yet ready for the toddler environment, please check into our Nido Program, which works closely with our Toddler Environment in preparing a child for transition.
-It offers unique beginning to self-development, in which a child learns by doing.
-With proper support of a guide and an assistant, they are provided with the necessary skills and materials to take care of themselves and their environment independently.

 Typical Toddler Day